 - Give leaders work processes and tools that give them the prerequisites for being the best versions of themselves.

 The annual review talks belong to an old tradition that does not meet the demands of our fast-moving world.
 With everything that can happen in the course of a year, annual goals and feedback data quickly become outdated.
 Furthermore, employees require continuous feedback to maintain a high level of engagement.
-To implement Agile HR throughout the organization, these yearly talks are not enough.
+To implement Agile HR throughout the organisation, these yearly talks are not enough.
 Focus instead on scheduled and individual evaluations, employing dialogue with a proactive focus.